wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   - To implement this, we need to use an order-preserving hash function in Cassandra (which all of the C* documentation discourages).

-- TTL, keeping parts of a database in-memory, etc.
+- Keeping parts of a database in-memory, compression options, etc.

 - Integration tests (especially those with multiple Cassandra nodes)